Brazilian Navy Nuclear Program

-Its foundation was decided in 1979, under the codename "Chalana Program".
-It was part of the Brazilian military dictatorship's "Parallel Nuclear Program", which was dissatisfied with the technology transfer offered by developed countries.
+Founded in 1979 under the codename "Chalana Program", it was originally part of the "Parallel Nuclear Program" of the Brazilian military dictatorship, which was dissatisfied with the technology transfer it had been offered by developed countries.
 Civilian institutions and the country's three Armed Forces branches had their own projects, but only the navy succeeded in the long term.
 (Note: "Even though some authors have reduced the Parallel Nuclear Program to that carried out by the Navy [...] while others have described the projects developed within the nuclear field by all three branches of the Armed Forces but present only those achieved by the Navy as successes.")
 Under the initial leadership of naval engineer Othon Luiz Pinheiro da Silva, ultracentrifuges were obtained to enrich the first milligrams of uranium in 1982.
 (Note: For the early stages of the PNM, see Leite, Assis & Corrêa 2016, Martins 2011, and Patti 2021.)
-The project was subsidized through secret accounts and was enveloped in both Brazilian and foreign espionage.
+The project was subsidized through secret accounts and enveloped in both Brazilian and foreign espionage.
 (Note: For the secret accounts, see Folha de S. Paulo 2015.
 For CIA espionage, industrial espionage, and Navy intelligence, see Contreiras 1999, Schaffner 2017, Patti 2021, p.
 119, and Kamioji 2021, p.
 548.)